Wearing a seat belt saves lives!

 They can be run over by their own vehicle or an oncoming vehicle and may hit fixed objects on the road.
 Even if the car has an airbag, the force at which the unrestrained individual hits the airbag may result in serious injuries or death.

-In an accident, rear-seat passengers who aren’t wearing a seat belt may be thrown forward until they hit an object, which is mainly the front seat.
+In an accident, rear-seat passengers who aren’t wearing a seat belts may be thrown forward until they hit an object, which is mainly the front seat.
 The force with which they will collide with the seat may cause serious injuries.
 In addition, their head can strike a blow to passengers in the front seat, which may kill or injure them.

 There are demerit points and seat belt penalties for drivers who don’t wear a seat belt or haven’t ensured their passengers are wearing one.
 Unrestrained passengers aged 16 and older will also be fined.
 Moreover, drivers of the vehicle are responsible for passengers under 16 years old to wear seat belts or be seated in approved car seats.